halt-dos/wiki-base/docs/glossary.md

 The result of a mathematical operation that uses the binary representation of a group of data as its basis, usually to check the integrity of the data.

-##### **CIDR**
+##### **CIDR - Classless Inter-Domain Routing**

-Also known as: classless interdomain routing Technique supported by BGP4 and based on route aggregation.
+Technique supported by BGP4 and based on route aggregation.
 CIDR allows routers to group routes together in order to cut down on the quantity of routing information carried by the core routers.

-##### **CIFS**
+##### **CIFS - Common Internet File System **

-Also known as: Common Internet File System Standard for sharing files across the Internet.
+Standard for sharing files across the Internet.

 ##### **Class A|B|C|D Network**